lsolbach/qclojure/README.md

 ![Visualization of the probabilities of the Bell state](/doc/images/bv-state.svg)

 ## Tutorial
-To learn about quantum computing with QClojure and to see a 'namespace as a notebook' please take a look at the [tutorial](/notebook/tutorial.clj).
+To learn about quantum computing with QClojure and to see a 'namespace as a notebook' please take a look at the [tutorial](/notebooks/tutorial.clj).

+An HTML version is available in the `docs` folder or as a zip file of the latest release.

 ## Build
 QClojure is currently build with [Leiningen](https://leiningen.org/).